Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Data

-The 2nd and 3rd reduction levels were carried out using the \texttt{msaexp} package \citep{msaexp}\footnote{\url{https://github.com/gbrammer/msaexp}}, which employs the official STScI pipeline with additional custom routines for further corrections.
+The 2nd and 3rd reduction levels were carried out using the \texttt{msaexp} package \citep{msaexp}\footnote{\url{https://github.com/gbrammer/msaexp}}, a python package employing the official STScI pipeline with additional custom routines for further corrections.
 In particular, these routines pre-process the rate images to correct for the residual $1/f$ noise; detect and remove the ``snowball" artifacts caused by large cosmic ray impacts; and remove bias, exposure by exposure.
-The WCS registration, flat-fielding, slit path-loss corrections, and flux calibration are performed using the \texttt{AssignWcs}, \texttt{Extract2dStep}, \texttt{FlatFieldStep}, \texttt{PathLossStep}, and \texttt{PhotomStep} routines from \texttt{Spec2Pipeline} module of the STScI pipeline.
+The WCS registration, flat-fielding, slit path-loss corrections, and flux calibration are performed using the \texttt{AssignWcs}, \texttt{Extract2dStep}, \texttt{FlatFieldStep}, \texttt{PathLossStep}, and \texttt{PhotomStep} routines from the \texttt{Spec2Pipeline} module of the STScI pipeline, respectively.

-The background is subtracted locally using a three-shutter node pattern before drizzling the background-subtracted images onto a common grid. \texttt{msaexp} extracts the optimal 1D spectra following the algorithm of Horne (1986) \citep{1986PASP...98..609H}: the 2D spectrum is integrated along the cross-dispersion axis; then the resulting signal along the spatial axis is fitted with a Gaussian profile to measure the spatial offset and aperture of the inverse-variance weighted kernel that extracts the optimal 1D spectrum.
+The background is subtracted locally using a three-shutter node pattern, before drizzling the background-subtracted images onto a common grid. \texttt{Msaexp} extracts the optimal 1D spectra following the methods proposed in \cite{1986PASP...98..609H}: the 2D spectrum is integrated along the cross-dispersion axis, and then the resulting signal along the spatial axis is fitted with a Gaussian profile to measure the spatial offset and aperture of the inverse-variance weighted kernel that extracts the optimal 1D spectrum.

+For each galaxy, we performed further flux calibration by re-scaling its 1D spectrum to its measured multi-band NIRCam photometry (see Section \ref{sec: data-phot} for the details of NIRCam reduction and photometry measurements).
+For each galaxy, we measured the ratio of NIRCam to NIRSpec flux in each available filter, using the \texttt{sedpy} package \citep{sedpy} to project the 1D NIRSpec spectra onto NIRCam filters.
+The median ratio is defined as the flux calibration factor, used to re-scale the 1D NIRSpec spectra.

 We fitted the 1D spectra with \texttt{EAZY} \citep{eazy} to measure the spectroscopic redshifts.
-The fitted spectra were visually inspected to confirm the measured redshifts and to select the galaxies that satisfy the selection criteria mentioned above.
+The fitted spectra were visually inspected to confirm the measured redshifts and to select the galaxies which satisfy the selection criteria mentioned above.